-Crampets, or pipe hooks, are only used to secure conduit in conditions where the conditions where the conduit is to be covered.
+Crampets, or pipe hooks, are only used to secure conduit in conditions where the conduit is to be covered.
 (In concrete or plaster).

 11.5.2 Clips:

 The most common type is the saddle; this is simply a clip with two fixing holes